 Holidays and Traditions

-Throughout the year, we hold a number of special multi-generational services on our three campuses.
+Throughout the year, we hold a number of special multi-generational services on our campuses.

 September, Water Communion